-The spookiest part of the year is Halloween, but that does not mean that it’s the only time of the year you can watch horror films.
-Anytime is a good time to watch horror films.
-Now not all horror films are able to pull off the genre too well but have you noticed that almost all the best movies in the horror or paranormal genre have one thing in common?
-They’re all based on true events.
-Take ‘The Conjuring‘ for example – no doubt it has amazing characters, a great storyline and a good bunch of jump scares, but one thing that chills us down to our bones is the fact that all of those incidents actually happened to a family.
+It’s undeniable that the spookiest part of the year is Halloween, but that does not mean that it’s the only period you can watch horror/paranormal films — anytime is a good time to delve into the genre.
+Now, even though not all such productions pull off the concept too well, we’ve noticed that the best ones have something in common; they’re all based on true events.
+Take ‘The Conjuring‘ for example, no doubt it has incredible characters, a great storyline, and a good number of jump scares, but the aspect that sends chills down our bones is the fact that a family actually faced all those incidents.

-Even the movies that are not based on true events try to portray the incidents in such a way that the viewer starts to believe that all of it is actually happening.
-They either do this by recreating the events and characters or they show us a first-person view of the film, making it look like some amateur documentary made by real people.
-An example of this would be ‘The Blair Witch Project’ or ‘Grave Encounters.’
-But if you’re looking for something that’s even more than just an adaption of a true story or more than a wannabe documentary, then we might just have something for you.
-There are some thrill seekers out there who purposely go to haunted sights and locations and even use Ouija Boards to interact with the paranormal beings.
-But not all of us have the hardihood to do that stuff.
+Even the movies that are not based on actual events try to portray the incidents in such a manner that the viewer starts to believe all of it is really happening.
+They either do this by recreating events/characters or by sticking to a first-person viewpoint to give it an “amateur documentary created by real people” look; for example, ‘The Blair Witch Project.’
+But if you’re looking for something more than just a mere adaption of a true story and more than a wannabe documentary, then you’ve come to the right place.
+Of course, there are some thrill-seekers out in the world who purposely visit haunted sights and even use Ouija Boards to interact with paranormal beings, but let’s be honest, not all of us have the hardihood to do that.

 Therefore, they (including us) pick the safer option to experience the supernatural in full effect — they watch documentary movies/shows.
 After all, since documentaries bring us a lot closer to reality than movies, it’s perfect for those who don’t want to encounter real paranormal yet still want to be near the same as authentically as possible.
 So here’s the list of some enthralling paranormal productions on Netflix that are available to stream right now.

 5. John Was Trying To Contact Aliens (2020)